enummusic/allpassphase/README.md

 It creates phase dispersion and leads to a less phase-coherent sound.
 It gives a laser zap sound to soften transients, or gives a unique character to bass sounds.
 To achieve this, it repeatedly runs the audio through all pass filters, thus creating a giant phase shift.
+Note: there is no custom GUI.
+The interface is provided by the host.

 <h3>Knobs</h3>

 - Frequency: Controls the frequency of the filters.
 It affects the frequencies around the value the most.
+Because of the nature of the filters, modulating the frequency knob too quickly is not recommended, even though I have attempted to prevent this from happening when the frequency is below 500hz.
 - Q: The "pinch" of the filters.
-The smaller the Q, the more pronounced the dispersion.
+The smaller the Q, the more pronounced the dispersion near the frequency.
+Note that when Q<sub>knob</sub>=0, Q<sub>true</sub>=0.005.
 - Intensity: Controls how many times the audio is run through the filters.
 The higher the number, the more CPU usage.
 - Mix: Dry/wet mix, can be used to create phaser type effects.